Crib Safety Standards: What Parents Need to Know in the United States

 Two pages that connect cleanly without turning this into a lecture:

-Crib weight limits and stop-use rules
+crib weight limits and stop-use guidelines

-When to lower the crib mattress
+when to lower the crib mattress height

 Can you identify the crib model and manufacturer from the label, and does it clearly look like a modern fixed-side crib (not a drop-side design)?